-As a broadcaster I have worked regularly with the BBC since 1986: initially (and for almost 30 years) on the Antiques Roadshow, and subsequently on dozens of TV and Radio series including Inside Antiques (BBC2), Hidden Treasures (as chairman and writer, Radio 4), and on the Art of the Baroque (Radio 2), not to mention the occasional contribution to Woman's Hour - on knitwear and, on Archive on Four with Men in Bow Ties.
-In 2011 and 2013 I filmed two documentaries on the China Trade shown on the BBC and throughout the world: Treasures of Chinese Porcelain and China in Six Easy Pieces.
+As a broadcaster I have worked regularly with the BBC: from 1986 to present on the Antiques Roadshow, and subsequently on dozens of TV and Radio programmes including my own series, Inside Antiques (BBC2), Hidden Treasures (as chairman and writer, Radio 4), and on the Art of the Baroque (Radio 2), not to mention the occasional contribution to Woman's Hour - on knitwear and, on Archive on Four with Men in Bow Ties.
+In 2011 and 2013 I filmed two documentaries on the China Trade shown on the BBC and still syndicated throughout the world: Treasures of Chinese Porcelain and China in Six Easy Pieces.
 I also filmed One Man and his Pug - a journey with William Hogarth and his pet dogs, in the hope of re-discovering a long-missing terracotta model by L-F Roubiliac.
 (Still looking.)

-From time to time I have also been involved in more light-hearted programmes including Call My Bluff and as a team member of University Challenge (2013 Christmas Alumnus Edition - our college team (Caius, Cambridge) winning the series).
+From time to time I have also been involved in 'brainy' light-hearted programmes including Call My Bluff and as a team member of University Challenge (2013 Christmas Alumnus Edition - our college team (Caius, Cambridge) winning the series).

-As curator and museum director I have created and/or presided over several exhibitions: Hogarth’s China (guest show at the International Ceramics Fair, London1997 and at Wedgwood 1999); Celebrating Ceramics (2005-2006) (three concurrent exhibitions for York Museums and Art Gallery; Wakefield; and Scarborough); Threads of Feeling (Foundling Museum, with guest curator John Styles) and Tracey Emin, Paula Rego and Matt Collishaw (with guest curator Jill Hedley).
+As curator and museum director I have created and/or presided over several exhibitions: Hogarth’s China (guest show at the International Ceramics Fair, London1997 and at Wedgwood 1999); Celebrating Ceramics (2005-2006) (three concurrent exhibitions for York Museums Trust and Art Gallery; Wakefield; and Scarborough); Threads of Feeling (Foundling Museum, with guest curator John Styles) and Tracey Emin, Paula Rego and Matt Collishaw (with guest curator Jill Hedley).
 I was on the steering committee for the recently opened Centre of Ceramic Art (CoCA) at York Museum

-I was born in Copenhagen and educated in England.
-Inspired from an early age by my Danish grandfather (a classicist and archaeologist), I read prehistoric archaeology at Cambridge University.
-The Master of my college (Gonville & Caius) was the legendary Joseph Needham, father of the still ongoing History of Chinese Science and Civilization fifteen-volume classic.
+Born in Copenhagen I was educated in England.
+Influenced from an early age by my Danish grandfather -a classical philologist and archaeologist- I read prehistoric archaeology at Cambridge University.
+The Master of my college (Gonville & Caius) was the legendary Joseph Needham, instigator of the still ongoing (as of 2016) History of Chinese Science and Civilization.
 In 1977 I joined auctioneers Sothebys as a junior cataloguer under the wing of late Julian Thompson.
-Specializing in Ceramics -and particularly in Chinese ceramics and Works of Art- I became a director and auctioneer with the London auction house, representing it throughout many of its European offices, from Spain to Scandinavia.
-After an extraordinary 16-year education in the art market, I left Sothebys in 1993 to set up my own company, Lars Tharp Ltd (see above).
+Specializing in Ceramics -and particularly in Chinese ceramics and Works of Art- I was appointed director and auctioneer with the London auction house, representing it throughout many of its European offices, from Spain to Scandinavia.
+In 1993, after 16-years with the company, I left Sothebys ito set up my own company, Lars Tharp Ltd (see above).
 My wife and I live in Leicestershire and have two grown-up daughters.